adalenechan/IDX-Exchange-Project-DS/README.md

 - Try Decision Tree and Random Forest regressors.
 - Compare the test R^2 against baseline.
 - Document model behavior (strengthe/weaknesses).

+### Week 6 - Feature Engineering
+- Updated all previous notebooks where everything is shifted forward by one month for the newest dataset available (June 2026).